Impulses

 This view is one of the most important, here you will build your own machine learning pipeline.

-Impulse example for movement classification using accelerometer data
+Impulse example for motion classification using multi-label sample accelerometer data

 Impulse example for object detection using images